MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### Avoid associating the same entitlement with two different Transition Sets

-Associating the same entitlement with two different Transition Sets can cause an unnecessary revoking and regranting of entitlements if the resource moves from one set to the other.
+Associating the same entitlement with two different Transition Sets can cause an unnecessary revoking and re-granting of entitlements if the resource moves from one set to the other.
 As a best practice, ensure that one set contains all resources that require the associated entitlement.
 This ensures a one-to-one relationship between the Transition Set and the entitlement granting the